New FAQs (12/19/2011)

 Will FQHCs be receiving feedback on completed Readiness Assessments?

 Yes, in December 2011 FQHCs have been sent a FQHC Readiness Assessment Baseline Scores report that provides aggregate Readiness Assessment scores of all Demonstration Participants.
-You will receive similar feedback after each six-month Readines Assessment update.
+You will receive similar feedback after each six-month Readiness Assessment update.
 Feedback will show the change from the baseline to the first six months and then subsequent months.

 Will there be opportunities among participating FQHCs to share experiences or learn from the experiences of others such as a listserv or social networking opportunities?